 4. LIGHT MEASUREMENT INSTRUMENTS AND APPS

 The simplest way to measure light is to buy a light meter (called also a Lux meter) or install Light measurement Android apps, where most of them are free.
-Before I start to wonder how Lux meter apps work versus traditional measuring device I bring a bit of information about the typical instruments.
+Before I start to wonder how Lux meter apps work versus traditional measuring devices I bring a bit of information about the typical instruments.

 A typical instrument, which measures the light level is the light meter.
-This instrument contains the sensor, that converts the light energy into an electrical charge, that can give the user reading.
+This instrument contains a sensor, that converts the light energy into an electrical charge, that can give the user reading.
 The light meter is usually small enough to be hand-held and easily carried about.

 The light meter is simple in use.
 After taking a cap off the sensor, we should simply place it on a surface where a task is carried out such as the ground.
 It is important the sensor is placed on the surface as this is where the light is reflected into the user’s eye and represents the true level of light they receive.
 The Lux reading should be displayed on the screen.
 There is a lot of light meters with different scale and resolution.
-Remember, that Lux meter only responds to visible light.
+Remember, that the Lux meter only responds to visible light.

 Another instrument is an LED light meter designated for LED lightning (Pic.
 8).

-LED lights produce white light very differently to incandescent lights.
+LED lights produce white light very differently from incandescent lights.
 Incandescent lights come from the classic light bulb, where Light is produced by heating a wire filament to the proper temperature.
 The incandescent lights are omnidirectional unlike LED, which emits light in a particular direction.
 LED consists of two electrodes (an anode and a cathode) through which electricity flows in only one direction.
 Diodes are generally made from semiconductive materials such as silicon or selenium, which conduct electricity in some circumstances and not in others.
 When current passes through the semiconductor material the device emits visible light.
 LED light meter is useful for measuring and optimizing environmental light levels in a wide range of environments including a rich amount of anthropogenic objects.

 Now Let’s consider the light measurement Android apps.
 There are at least a few light measurement software, that you can install on your mobile phone.
 The question is: Are they the same accuracy as their traditional counterparts?
 It depends on the hardware and software.
 The best software depends on the hardware.
 It is mainly Galactica and LightMeter.
 For older mobile phones the deviations from the reference luminance were in part extremely high.
 For newer, the results were better but still insufficient.
 The best value brought iPhone 5 with max.
 3% deviation.
-The worst is Samsung Galaxy S5 with an 113% deviation (Pic.
+The worst is Samsung Galaxy S5 with a 113% deviation (Pic.
 9).

 A median deviation from the reference value measured by all the apps on the Android smartphones was on average 60% above the reference value.
 You can do quite well your measurements only when you use a smartphone with the same app, already knowing the percentage deviation from the reference value.
 Remember that you still can face some ambiguities, because these percentage deviations can also vary within the illumination level, especially when the reference value is low (eg. 100 lx), as per the references above (Pic.
 9).

-The answer to this question is, that for serious measurements you will need the professional hardware, which will ensure, that evaluation of the incident radiation is performed according to the brightness sensitivity curve of the human eye in daylight.
-Light measurement done by smartphone can be used as an orientation with light level changes throughout some period of time.
+The answer to this question is, that for serious measurements you will need professional hardware, which will ensure, that evaluation of the incident radiation is performed according to the brightness sensitivity curve of the human eye in daylight.
+Light measurement done by smartphones can be used as an orientation with light level changes throughout some period of time.
 Unfortunately, the replacement of a professional Lux meter is not the app manufacturer’s intention.
 Therefore apps are not really of any great assistance for measuring professional illuminance and not even any use to obtain a general idea of the illuminance value.
 Anyway, if someone wants to practice some amateur light measurements in different environments I would like to show a few examples of the Android app how they work (Pic.
 9 – 13).

 Next to the light meter itself important is also a log option.
 In each Lux Meter app, which I have been used so far there was not a decent log option.
 I had a result of changes in real-time.
 Only the top middle app “Lux Light Meter Free (The Lux Meter v.
-18.08.29)” includes some log in the free version, where a first 100 measurements are stored in temporary memory (Pic.
+18.08.29)” includes some log in the free version, where the first 100 measurements are stored in temporary memory (Pic.
 12, 13).
-Every single measurement occurs when Lx value changes.
+Every single measurement occurs when the Lx value changes.

 5. COMMON LIGHT LEVELS

 Knowing the basics about light measurement we can wonder about common light levels as we see in our day-to-day life.
-I am going to bring only a few example values at least in this article, because I would like to describe it widely in the future.
-Before I do this I would like to show a big plot of main natural sources of light, as we can see in our day-to-day life (Pic.
+I am going to bring only a few example values at least in this article, because I would like to describe them widely in the future.
+Before I do this I would like to show a big plot of the main natural sources of light, as we can see in our day-to-day life (Pic.
 14).
 This plot is based on the Footcandles – a non-SI unit of illuminance, where 1 footcandle is around 10,76 lx.

-Another natural light doesn’t cover in this plot comes from the brightest planets (e.g. Venus, Jupiter), from the interstellar dust (zodiacal light) and stars (starlight).
+Another natural light doesn’t cover in this plot comes from the brightest planets (e.g. Venus, Jupiter), from the interstellar dust (zodiacal light), and stars (starlight).